-- 1. Open an existing project. - 2.
-Click on Edit Data tool, , to open Input Editor. - 3.
-Select Tools -> Convert Units.
-The Convert-Units dialog box opens (Fig. 4.6-1). - 4.
-Select New Unit and click Convert.
+- Open an existing project. - Click on Edit Data icon, 🚵, to open Input Editor. - Select Tools→Convert Units.
+The Convert-Units dialog box opens (Fig. 4.6-1). - Select New Unit and click Convert.

 Note: The Convert Unit option is available only if the design code is ACI.